SirZenith/lua-argparse/README.md

   event with `--show-all` flag.
 - `topics`: A list of topic this command belongs to.
 Userful for filtering help message output.
-- `no_helper_cmd`: Only used during construction, when set to true, no help subcommand will be created for this command.,
+- `no_help_cmd`: Only used during construction, when set to true, no help subcommand will be created for this command.,

 ---